kaellis2525/Python_Practice/README.md

 # Python_Practice
-Small Python projects and scripts while learning
+Some of my early Python projects and practice scripts from when I was first learning to code and figuring things out through trial and error.